rDr4g0n/JsDebuggr/README.md

 The benefit of a plugin to do this over entering debugger statements manually is a minor, but noteworthy one: cleaning up or disabling all the debug statements after a long and messy debug session is quick and easy.

+Oh!
+Oh! and if you're debugging code that is injected via js or evaluated with eval, this serves as an easy way to set breakpoints within that code.

 Features
 --------